Domina83/Pointer-Based-Array-Display/README.md

 Compile with a C++ compiler like g++:

+bash
 g++ pointer_array.cpp -o pointer_array
 ./pointer_array

-# 🌱 What I Learned
+🌱 What I Learned

 Using pointers to access array elements